First Year Using Bacillus Thuringiensis var. Galleriae Against the Japanese Beetle

 As time went on, their numbers would increase, but it was generally slow until rain diluted the application.
 This would cause their numbers to jump significantly, but less than 24 hours after Btg was re-applied, their numbers would take a fairly large hit.
 This observation would occur after every re-application other than the third.
 In that case, their numbers quickly increased for a few days before crashing down and, for the most part, stagnating once again within a range I would soon expect, and since this was the only time this occurred, I assumed a large number of them had recently emerged, thus overwhelming me to some degree and dealing a significant amount of damage to a couple of grapevines (where the additional Japanese beetles largely restricted themselves to).

 The more Japanese beetles you have on your property, the more you are going to attract, which, in turn, insures that leaf damage becomes more prominent.
 This ultimately causes the plant to release more of the kairomones that initially lured them in, and since the grapevines were the most difficult to protect, I believe that is why they were able to overpower me on a few of them for much of the season.
-The sweet cherry itself had so little damage from being prioritized by me and easier to protect than the grapes that, whenever rainfall encouraged a large number of Japanese beetles to accumulate on it, a re-application would cause them to quickly disperse.
+The sweet cherry itself had so little damage from being prioritized by me and easier to protect than the grapes that, whenever rainfall encouraged a large number of Japanese beetles to accumulate on it, a re-application would cause them to disappear rather quickly.

 After about 3 weeks of using this product and a few days of rain in the forecast, I figured I had seen enough, but there was still something that wasn’t entirely clear to me.
 I wanted to confirm that Btg was not acting like a repellent in any meaningful way, so I finally decided to manually remove them by using a stick to shake them down into a container of soapy water.
 I did this for over a week, but my question was basically answered immediately.
 I would get well over 100 every day before it became difficult to find more, but the day after, there would be just as many to collect, provided that the temperature was over 70F.
 Cooler days would inhibit their movement, but when it was quite warm, there would occasionally be more than the day prior.
 New arrivals were clearly replacing the fallen practically one for one very quickly, and as strange as this may sound, this apparently occurred for over a month.